iagoleal/iagoleal.github.io/content/posts/cuts.md

 Why is it used so much by the optimization and operations research folks?

-The first reason is that _it preserves convexity_, and convex functions are full of nice properties needed when doing optimization.
+The first reason is that _it preserves convexity_, and convex functions are full of nice properties needed for optimization.
 Even more than that!
 As we will [later see](#mip), as you add more cuts this approximation converges to the tightest convex function everywhere below $f$.
+I also find it worth commenting that this property works as a double-edged sword: since polyhedral functions are always convex, you cannot guarantee a satisfactory approximation for a non-convex function.
+Keep this in mind when using cuts.

 It is also an underapproximation of $f$, because since all cuts are below it, their maximum also has to be.
-Thus, cutting planes are a good tool for estimating lower bound, which is a necessity in optimization.
+Thus, cutting planes are a good tool for estimating lower bounds, which is a necessity in optimization.

 Another reason is that minimizing cuts can be transformed into a